How to Prepare for First Placement: Tips for Foster Parents

 Teach them how to be empathetic and how to understand the situation.
 Remind them that they can be good teachers and role models.

 Another tip is to continue learning beyond your training.
-Pick up books on foster parenting, trauma, the foster care system, etc. Find a few podcasts or YouTube channels or connect with other foster parents.
+Pick up books on foster parenting, trauma, the foster care system, etc. Find a few podcasts or YouTube channels, or connect with other foster parents to learn more.

 Parenting is a journey, and you'll constantly spend your time learning what works and what doesn't.